KarpatenWilli/CTF_Writeups/2024-CatTheQuest/OSINT+CRYPTO-OldFriend/readme.md

 ```_y @ i_ _he __y _o __c_y_t```

-This part took to long for me but after many tries i found out it should mean
+This part took too long for me, but after many tries, I found out what it should mean.

 ```My @ is the key to decrypt```